Multi-document Summarization via Deep Learning Techniques: A Survey: From Single to Multi-document Summarization

-Before we dive into the details of this article, we start with an introduction of the definition, concepts and processing framework regarding multi-document summarization.
-The aim of multi-document summarization is to generate a concise and informative summary $Sum$ from a collection of documents $D$. $D$ denotes a cluster of topic-related documents $\left \{ d_{i}\mid i\in [1, N] \right \}$, where $N$ is the number of documents.
-Each document $d_{i}$ consists of $M$ sentences $\left \{ s_{i,j}\mid j\in [1, M] \right \}$. $s_{i,j}$ refers to the $j$-th sentence in the $i$-th document.
-The standard summary $Ref$ is called \textsl{golden summary} or \textsl{reference summary}.
-Currently, most of the golden summaries are written by experts.
+Before we dive into the details of existing deep learning based techniques, we start by defining SDS and MDS, and introducing the concepts used un both methods.
+The aim of MDS is to generate a concise and informative summary $Sum$ from a collection of documents $D$. $D$ denotes a cluster of topic-related documents $\left \{ d_{i}\mid i\in [1, N] \right \}$, where $N$ is the number of documents.
+Each document $d_{i}$ consists of $M_{d_{i}}$ sentences $\left \{ s_{i,j}\mid j\in [1, M_{d_{i}}] \right \}$. $s_{i,j}$ refers to the $j$-th sentence in the $i$-th document.
+The standard summary $Ref$ is called the \textsl{golden summary} or \textsl{reference summary}.
+Currently, most golden summaries are written by experts.
 We keep this notation consistent throughout the article.

-To give readers a clear understanding of the processing of deep learning based multi-document summarization task, we summarize and illustrate the processing framework as shown in Figure \ref{fig:framework}.
-From the input document level, a significant difference between single document summarization and multi-document summarization is the number of input documents.
-Thus, detecting cross-document relations brings benefits for capturing salience information among documents.
-The first step is to select an appropriate concatenation approach for input documents.
-The second step is pre-processing these documents, such as segmenting sentences, tokenizing non-alphabetic characters and removing punctuations \cite{shirwandkar2018extractive}.
-Then, an appropriate deep learning based model is chosen to generate semantic rich representation for downstream tasks.
+To give readers a clear understanding of the processing of deep learning based summarization tasks, we summarize and illustrate the processing framework as shown in Figure \ref{fig:framework}.
+The first step is preprocessing input document(s), such as segmenting sentences, tokenizing non-alphabetic characters, and removing punctuation \cite{shirwandkar2018extractive}.
+MDS models in particular need to select suitable concatenation methods to capture cross-document relations.
+Then, an appropriate deep learning based model is chosen to generate semantic-rich representation for downstream tasks.
 The next step is to fuse these various types of representation for later sentence selection or summary generation.
-Finally, through these five steps, multiple documents are transformed into concise and informative summaries.

-Each of the highlighted steps (the ones with triangle mark) in Figure \ref{fig:framework} involves various techniques.
-Accordingly, we classify the multi-document summarization task by input document types, concatenation methods, summarization construction types and deep learning based models.
-To provide a self-contained and comprehensive review, we also classify the research works from two other aspects: objective functions and evaluation metrics.
-Therefore, our proposed taxonomy categorizing the works from six aspects.
-Figure \ref{fig:structure} depicts this categorization.
-In the rest of this section, we introduce the first three categorizations.
-The remaining three categories will be discussed in detail in Section \ref{sec: methods}, Section \ref{sec: objective} and Section \ref{sec: evaluation} respectively.
+Finally, document(s) are transformed into a concise and informative summary.
+Each of the highlighted steps in Figure \ref{fig:framework} (indicated by triangles) indicates a difference between SDS and MDS.
+Based on this process, the research questions of MDS can be summarized as follows: